 Summer In France – The Weather

 In general, France has great weather in the summer months.
 They tend to be warm and sunny.
-However, it’s a big country and the weather varies from region to region.
+However, it’s a big country and you’ll find the weather varies from region to region.
 In general you can expect temperatures to be between 20° – 27° in July and August, with very little rain.
-It can get a bit chilly along the coast, so pack accordingly!
+If you’re visiting the coast, it can get a bit chilly, so pack accordingly!

 I found Nice to be a great city to explore in the warmer months.
 Take a walk along the Promenade Des Anglais which goes along the seafront for several kilometres, passing beach clubs, smart restaurants and sunbathing spots.